U-Company/python-private-service-layout/README.md

-# Template for python service
+# Template for private python service

 This repository is inspired by the repository of [layout-golang](https://github.com/golang-standards/project-layout).
 We build template for services of python.
 We use [FastAPI](https://github.com/tiangolo/fastapi),